18 Top-Rated Things to Do in Provincetown, MA

 The trail winds its way through the Province Lands, passing beside sand dunes, around cranberry bogs, and through forests packed with pine trees.
 Entrance points can be found at Race Point beach, Herring Cove Beach, the Province Lands Visitor Center, Bennett Pond, and the Beech Forest Parking Lot.

-Insider's tip: At times, the path can be a bit challenging - steep hills, sharp curves, and tunnels can stand in your way.
+Insider's tip: At times, the path can be a bit challenging—steep hills, sharp curves, and tunnels can stand in your way.
 It can also be wet, so only intermediate and advanced riders should attempt to ride here.

 9. Take a Hike in the Beech Forest

 Feel your worries melt away the moment you step into the marvelous Beech Forest.
 Watch birds flitter through the tall beech trees, skip a rock across the shimmering Beech Forest Pond, or take a hike along the one-mile Beech Forest Trail.
+There are so many fun (and relaxing) things to do in this natural wonderland.

 This lovely loop winds its way through verdant forest, transporting visitors to a welcome place of calm and respite.
 The walk itself is quite easy, although good shoes are recommended, especially if it's wet.
 You'll find a few steep log steps along the 0.25-mile extension loop, but nothing too challenging.